 - Video tutorials, quotes, and statistics

-Marketing collateral doesn’t all have to be digital or on paper.
+Marketing collateral doesn’t have to be digital or on paper.
 Get creative!
-Content can be anything from t-shirts and sunglasses to funny posters or toys to generate a buzz for the launch.
+Content can be anything from t-shirts and sunglasses to funny posters or toys to generate buzz for the launch.
 Hey, who’s to say a pizza with the name of your new software written in pepperoni isn’t valuable marketing content?

 Managing change is a big responsibility, but you’re ready for it.
 Your team is looking to you for guidance on how to get the most out of a knowledge sharing solution.
-With a successful implementation and quality change management from your top executives and department leaders, you will be saving time, money, and heartache in no time.
+With a successful implementation and quality change management best practices from your top executives and department leaders, you will be saving time, money, and heartache in no time.

 Harness The Power Of Knowledge Sharing With Digital Transformation

 Companies that grasp what the digital workplace is really all about are willing to change the ways people and applications connect across their organizations.
 By fostering a digitally driven culture of collaboration, they break down silos, share knowledge more effectively, and compete more successfully.Download Now